mayaabdalla41/SE-NOTES/README.md

     a,b,c = myfunc()
  ```

-- dont know a and b until after function is run, because we haven't given it value yet
+Dont know a and b until after function is run, because we haven't given it value yet
 ```
 EXAMPLE:
 def maxVal(a,b):